-Attitude towards children: The Bay Hotel welcomes children aged 8 years and older
+Attitude towards children: The Bay Hotel accepts children of all ages

 Special activities & services: In high season, arrangements can be made to convert the conference centre into a playroom.

-Generally recommended for children: The hotel does not allow children under 8 years old and there are no additional facilities or activities for children, other than the swimming pools and the beach across the road.
+Generally recommended for children: The hotel does welcome children of all ages however do note that there are no additional facilities or activities for children, other than the swimming pools and the beach across the road.